 And on the other side of the coin, there are some Felony offenses in North Carolina that carry with them either no real chance of jail or prison time, at least if you have a perfect record.

-That level of harshness did not escape North Carolina, where there not only were lots of offenses that were deemed “felonies,” but there were more offenses that could be punished by death or by extremely long prison terms.
+That level of harshness did not escape North Carolina, where there are lots of offenses that were deemed “felonies,” but there were more offenses that could be punished by death or by extremely long prison terms.

-Modified Transcript of “What’s the difference between a Felony and a Misdemeanor? ” for the Hearing Impaired
+“What’s the difference between a Felony and a Misdemeanor?”

 The difference between a felony and a misdemeanor crime comes down to the type of offense that’s been committed, how severe the damage is to another person or to the public at large or to the state of North Carolina.

 Felony offenses include murder, manslaughter, rape, armed robbery, sex offenses involving children or underage individuals, breaking and entering, burglary, arson, armed robbery, serious assaults, assault inflicting serious injury, assault with a deadly weapon, and assault with intent to kill.

 Misdemeanor offenses can include things like simple possession of marijuana, underage drinking, shoplifting, possession of other drugs.
 Depends on how many you have.
 Some offenses can be both misdemeanors and felonies, depending on the amounts involved.